lfalmeida/deno-fresh/README.md

   <img src="https://fresh.deno.dev/illustration/lemon-squash.svg?__frsh_c=ptksa38d3kvg">
 <p>

+This is an exercise project, to explore the Fresh framework functionalities using content from Studio Ghibli API.

 [Fresh](https://fresh.deno.dev/) is a next generation web framework, built for speed, reliability, and simplicity.
 Some stand out features:

-This is an exercise project, to explore the framework functionalities using content from Studio Ghibli API.

 - Just-in-time rendering on the edge.
 - Island based client hydration for maximum interactivity.